-Developers will need to work with Adur District Council, and West Sussex County Council and the Environment Agency to ensure that surface water and ground water flooding are adequately mitigated without worsening flood risk elsewhere.
+Developers will need to work with Adur District Council and West Sussex County Council to ensure that surface water and ground water flooding are adequately mitigated without worsening flood risk elsewhere.
 Opportunities to reduce flood risk elsewhere should be taken.
 This issue should be addressed in detail by a Flood Risk Assessment at the planning application stage.